 - Flying in domestic U.S. airspace

-The PIA program will enable interested aircraft owners to request an alternate, temporary ICAO Aircraft Address, which will not be assigned to the owner in the Civil Aviation Registry (CAR).
+The PIA program enables interested aircraft owners to request an alternate, temporary ICAO Address, which will not be assigned to the owner in the Civil Aviation Registry (CAR).

 This service will be available in two phases:

-Phase 1: The application for PIA can be accessed from this page starting on or slightly before January 1, 2020.
-This service will be operated, monitored and maintained by the FAA.
+Phase 1: The PIA program is now available.
+This service is operated, monitored and maintained by the FAA.

 Phase 2: The service will be transitioned to third-party service provider(s) who will operate, monitor and maintain this program, which will continue to be available from this page.

 PIA Program Steps

 Obtain a PAPR with your permanently assigned ICAO address from a flight in ADS-B airspace within the past 180 days.

 Submit the required information via the PIA request site.
 If your request is approved, you will receive a PIA assignment via email within 10 business days.

 Program the new PIA into your transmitter and proceed to Step 4.
 Please note: This is a temporary assignment and you must complete Step 4 in order to continue using the PIA.